Select Page

 Participating in a tile workshop in Lisbon.

-Viking cruise guests participate in a tile workshop in Lisbon.
+Viking cruise guests participate in a tile workshop in Lisbon

 Lisbon served up endless options, but it is often the little towns and villages that result in deeper travel connections.
-These off-the-beaten-track adventures, accessible on a river cruise, bring unexpected surprises and frequently evoke more powerful memories than the major cities.
+These off-the-beaten-track adventures, accessible on a river cruise, bring surprises and frequently evoke more powerful memories than the major cities.

 Bus Ride